Abhijaytyagi/Sales-Performance-Dashboard-Excel-Project/README.md

 📊 Sales Performance Dashboard – Excel Project
-A comprehensive Excel-based Sales Performance Dashboard designed to empower data-driven decisions in sales operations.
+--A comprehensive Excel-based Sales Performance Dashboard designed to empower data-driven decisions in sales operations.
 This project demonstrates end-to-end capabilities in data cleaning, feature engineering, and KPI visualization, simulating a real-world sales analytics use case.

 🚀 Overview
-This project showcases how raw transactional sales data can be transformed into actionable insights through Excel dashboards.
+--This project showcases how raw transactional sales data can be transformed into actionable insights through Excel dashboards.
 It supports regional and product-level performance tracking, revenue trend analysis, and sales rep effectiveness monitoring, with automation features for scalability and reuse.

 🔧 Tools & Technologies
 Microsoft Excel – PivotTables, Slicers, Conditional Formatting, Charts